John-Abbott-College/3W5-Notes/06-objects-as-parameters.md

 ## Part A - Object Spec

-Use an object to store the user's information, including their name, their postal code as a string, their cart, their membership status, and the minimum amount required for a discount.
+Use an object to store the user's information, including their name, their postal code as a string, their cart, their membership status.
 Their cart should be stored as an array of objects with the following properties:

 ```js
 {